A Beginner’s Guide to Software Defect Classification

 - Critical: A core functionality of the system fails or the system doesn’t work at all.

 - Major: This defect has an impact on basic functionality and the system is unable to produce required results.

 - Moderate: The defect causes the system to generate false, inconsistent, or incomplete results.

 - Minor: There is an impact on the business, but only in very few cases.

 - Cosmetic: The defects that are related to the interface and appearance of the application.

-The above-mentioned priority and severity levels can vary among different companies and different test engineers but their usage remains the same.
-Assigning a defect priority and defect severity is always subjective to the test engineer who measures the impact of defect from his point of view.
-Nevertheless, the defect priority and severity must be set carefully because defect resolution is both costly and time-consuming.
+While the above-mentioned priority and severity levels can vary among different companies and test engineers, their usage remains the same.
+Assigning a defect priority and defect severity is always subjective to the test engineer who measures the impact of the defect from their point of view.
+Nevertheless, the defect priority and severity must be set carefully because its resolution is both costly and time-consuming.